skokielibrary/spl-content/_content/terry/services--business-services--business-center.markdown

 ---

 ###Business & Career Center
-The Business & Career Center is space Skokie Public Library business library card holders can use for working, meeting and presenting.
-Take advantage of our free wi-fi, business services, equipment and meeting space.
+The Business & Career Center is a space for working, meeting and presenting.
+Skokie Public Library business library card holders can use it and take advantage of our free wi-fi, business services, equipment and meeting space.
 Don't have a business library card?
-Apply for one now.
+Businesses located in Skokie or members of the Skokie Chamber of Commerce can [apply](http://www.skokielibrary.info/s_about/How/business-card-application.pdf).